CTD is a robust, publicly available database that aims to advance understanding about how

 from environmental exposures.

-This year, CTD turned 10!
+The initial release of CTD was on November 12, 2004.
 We’re grateful to our strong community support and encourage

 you to give us feedback so we can continue to evolve with your research needs.